newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 # Nested Objects

-**When you're just starting it much more important to be able to extract data from a complex object.
+**When you're just starting, it is much more important to be able to extract data from a complex object.
 Common for working with device APIs.**

 .left-column[
 * Basic objects include: